 A brief dinner at the pub, then an editing session back at the accommodation before an early night ready to catch sunrise at the Twelve Apostles.
 The nightmare of a sea of tourists at sunrise had us up early to camp out a spot and maybe get some astro shots.
 We were too late for really dark skies but well ahead of everyone else.
 Just enough people turned up to take up prime locations which made changing composition mean risking losing any spot to shoot.
 But what a sunrise!

-We finally arrived at Gibson Steps where a high tide had us dashing between rocks to avoid being swept off our feet or against the tall cliffs.
+We finally arrived at Gibson Steps where the high tide had us dashing between rocks to avoid being swept off our feet or against the tall cliffs.
 Again clear blue skies and limited mobility left us with more wet shoes and little to show for it.

 London Bridge Arch was the ticket holder for sunset.
 Not as crowded as the Twelve Apostles but still popular enough to have us off the viewing platforms and on solid ground.

 I probably spent most of my time here just staring at the waves through the fading light, contemplating the direction my life has taken for me to be able to do this kind of thing for a living.
 Watching the relentless power of the seas shaping a defiant coastline in an endless battle to no end.
 Seeing it as a metaphor for the power of time slowly wearing away at our lives.
 The end result may not be clear but the way it shapes us is beautifully intricate and unique.

 Sunrise at Loch Ard Gorge was timed perfectly with the wrapping up of some early morning drizzle.
 I managed a long exposure selfie and Jason had more equipment woes with a misbehaving shutter remote, having to nearly break his thumb in order to hold the button for more than 30 seconds.